nicksavill/DEB_development/Week_by_week.md

 https://github.com/gatsoulis/a_little_book_of_python_for_multivariate_analysis

 ### Week 7: Multivariate analysis 2.
 PCA analysis.
-Short ppt introduction
+Short ppt introduction,
-Class 13 Example notebook workign through an example (Brown trout genetics?)
+Class 13 Example notebook working through an example (Brown trout genetics?). how to interpret the plots.
 Class 14 Working with set questions from flavour leaders to produce a clustered heatmap to answer a biological question.
 Weekly quiz